dannymccabe/NFT-PUSH-REACT/README.md

 to see it live 👉 https://nft-marketplace-push.netlify.app/home

 ## 🔧 How It Was Made
-⚛ React - Hooks
+- ⚛ React - Hooks
-👢 Bootstrap
+- 👢 Bootstrap
-⚛️ Reactstrap
+- ⚛️ Reactstrap
-🔩 Remix Icons
+- 🔩 Remix Icons
-🗺 React Router Dom
+- 🗺 React Router Dom
+- 👾 Create-react-app

 ## How It Looks
-I modeled the colour palette off tailwindcss.com because I love the colours.
+I modelled the colour palette off tailwindcss.com because I love the colours.

 ### Desktop
 ![Desktop view](src/assets/images1/desktop-view.png)